KLBF

 KLBF (89.1 FM, "Faith Radio") is a radio station licensed to serve Lincoln, North Dakota, serving the Bismarck-Mandan area.
 The station is owned by the University of Northwestern - St Paul.
 It airs a Christian talk/music format.

+History

-The station was assigned the KVLQ call letters by the Federal Communications Commission on March 28, 2003 and aired the K-LOVE network until 2008.
+The station was assigned the KVLQ call letters by the Federal Communications Commission on March 28, 2003, and aired the K-Love network until 2008.
 From 2008 to November 2010 the station was branded as "God's Country Radio" airing a Christian country and Southern Gospel.
+After the Educational Media Foundation (EMF) stopped distributing God's Country, KGCD changed its call sign to KLBF and returned to carrying K-Love, even though KBMK (88.3 FM) also carried K-Love programming in Bismarck.